A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Simulation studies and applications

-Figures \ref{f:SP500residuals}, \ref{f:ASX200_residuals} and \ref{f:Exchange_residuals} in the Appendix plot the estimated residuals $\wh\eps_t^y$ and their QQ-plots, and Table \ref{tab:Real Model diagnostics} provides their skewness and kurtosis statistics together with the p-values of the Ljung-Box (LB) autocorrelation test.
-The results are mixed.
-The QQ-plots show that the three models perform quite well, but there are still some outliers that cannot be explained by the models.
-Similarly to \cite{Kim:1998} and \cite{YuJun:2006}, we find that these outliers correspond to the extremely small and large values of $|y_t|$.
-A small $p$-value in the LB test shows evidence of autocorrelation between the residuals.
-Hence, the $p$-values in Table \ref{tab:Real Model diagnostics} indicate some evidence of autocorrelation between the residuals for the SP500 data, but not for the other two datasets.
-That is, there is still some autocorrelation structure in the SP500 indices that is not being detected by any of the SV, N-SV and LSTM-SV methodologies.
-All the kurtosis values are close to each other, and close to 3, the kurtosis of the standard normal distribution.
-The residuals exhibit some negative skewness in all cases.
-We conjecture that extending the LSTM-SV model by using a Student-t distribution instead of a Gaussian for the measurement shock $\eps^y_t$ and taking into account the leverage effect by correlating $\eps^y_t$ with the volatility shock $\eps_t^\eta$, is likely to lead to better diagnostic outcomes for the residuals.
+Table \ref{tab:Real Model diagnostics} provides summary statistics on the in-sample filtered volatilities and residuals $\wh\eps_t^y$ of the SR-SV, SV, N-SV and LMSV models.
+We note that if the assumption about the normality of returns of the three models is justified then the residuals $\wh\eps_t^y$ should have a zero skewness and a kurtosis of 3.
+Table \ref{tab:Real Model diagnostics} shows that all the residual distributions produced from the four models are close to the standard normal distribution, but still slightly skewed and leptokurtic.
+The $p$-values of the Ljung-Box (LB) autocorrelation test of the residuals are high in all index datasets, suggesting that there is no evidence of autocorrelation in the residuals.
+We conjecture that extending the SR-SV model, for example, by using a Student's $t$ distribution instead of a Gaussian for the measurement shock $\eps^y_t$ and taking into account the leverage effect by correlating $\eps^y_t$ with the volatility shock $\eps_t^\eta$, is likely to lead to better diagnostics for the residuals.
 However, we do not consider these extensions here.